peter-power-594/WordpressMarkupMarkdown/readme.txt

 The current version is based on components that are not compatible with assistive devices like screen readers.
 Several available alternative plugins could cover the gap while I'm working on a new interface.
 Thank you for your patience and your understanding.

 == Changelog ==

+= 3.4.1 =

+Improvements:
+- Adding missing filters in the REST Api
+- Adding a plug for the description field with Woocommerce templates

+Bug fix:
+- Undefined variable in array with WP Geshi

+= 3.4.0 =

+Improvement:
+- Adding markdown support by default for category, tags, and term descriptions

+= 3.3.8 =

+Bug fix:
+- Activate markdown filters on the front page / home page as well

 = 3.3.7 =